inform880/mn-wild-sled-hockey/src/pages/index.md

 title: Minnesota Wild Sled Hockey
 image: /img/wild_banner.jpeg
 heading: What we're about
-subheading: placerholder text
+subheading: Adult and Youth Teams
 mainpitch:
-  title: MWSH Mission
+  title: Mission Statement
   description: Minnesota Wild Sled Hockey is dedicated to promote societal
     awareness of the challenges, and needs of persons who have physical disabilities.